-While we show that initial OLS estimates are robust to a set of geographic and climatic controls as well as to country and ethnic group fixed effects, those estimated coefficients might still be biased.
-Indeed, historical ethnic borders are unlikely to be randomly assigned, while Murdock's map may contain non-trivial measurement error.
-To mitigate these concerns, we follow a theory-based instrumental variable strategy that exploits variations in the location of potential ethnic borders generated by a plausibly exogenous ethno-spatial partition of Africa.
+exogenous ethno-spatial partition of Africa.
 Specifically, our theoretical model of ethnic border formation predicts that the location of ethnic borders in a homogeneous world, in which ethnicities do not differ in their geographical, institutional, cultural, linguistic, historical, and ethnic characteristics, generates a Voronoi partition of the world.
 I.e., ethnic borders partition the world in such a way that an ethnicity's homeland contains all locations closest to its center of gravity compared to that of any other ethnicity.
-Based on these results, we create measures of the location, length and number of potential borders in each grid cell as predicted by the borders of the Voronoi regions generated by the centroids of historical ethnic homelands in Africa.
+Based on these results, we create measures of the location, length, and number of potential borders in each grid cell as predicted by the borders of the Voronoi regions generated by the centroids of historical ethnic homelands in Africa.
 Importantly, as further explained below, after accounting for country and ethnicity fixed-effects, these measures of potential ethnic borders are, at least in theory, orthogonal to any grid cell characteristics.
+Reassuringly, we provide evidence for the plausible exogeneity of our instrument.

 Using our instrumental variable strategy we find that grid cells with historical ethnic borders have 27 percentage points higher probability to experience conflict events.
-This probability increase represents roughly 124 percent of the mean value of prevalence of non-civil conflict in our sample; suggesting a sizable economic impact of borders.
-Indeed, when compared to other sources of conflict, the estimated impact of historical borders is substantially larger than the associated impacts of diamonds, minerals and oil.
+This probability increase represents roughly 123% of the mean value of prevalence of non-civil conflict in our sample; suggesting a sizable economic impact of borders.
+Indeed, when compared to other sources of conflict, the estimated impact of historical borders is substantially larger than the associated impacts of minerals or oil.
 We also find that hosting a historical ethnic border increases in 7.9 percentage points the probability of conflict onset (i.e., being the initial location of a confrontation within a conflict dyad).
-While our IV estimates are conditional on country and ethnicity fixed-effects, thus ensuring that they are not driven by time-invariant country or ethnic characteristics, our results are robust to a battery of tests.7
+While our IV estimates are conditional on country and ethnicity fixed-effects, thus ensuring that they are not driven by time-invariant country or ethnic characteristics, our results are robust to a battery of tests.